 This medicine can be taken with or without food.
 Take the medicine at the same time each day.

 Because ticagrelor keeps your blood from coagulating (clotting), this medicine can also make it easier for you to bleed, even from a minor injury.
 Contact your doctor or seek emergency medical attention if you have any bleeding that will not stop.

 Any doctor, dentist, surgeon, or other medical care provider who treats you should know that you are taking Brilinta.
-You may need to stop using the medicine for at least 5 days before having surgery or dental work, to prevent excessive bleeding.
+You may need to stop using the medicine for a short time before having surgery or dental work, to prevent excessive bleeding.
 Follow your doctor's instructions and start taking Brilinta again as soon as possible.